pulaski Music boosters

 Section 3: The Vice-President shall assume all the duties of the President in his/her absence.

 Section 5: The Treasurer shall keep an accurate record of all receipts and disbursements, showing each activity separately, as well as a complete record of all funds.
-The Treasurer shall countersign all checks and shall present a detailed audited report to the organization at the meeting in September.
+The Treasurer shall countersign all checks and shall present a detailed audited report to the PMBat the meeting in September.
 The audit will be done by the incoming Treasurer and Vice-President prior to the September meeting.

 Article III: The Executive Board.

-Article IV: Meetings.
+Article V: Meetings.

-Article V: Music Booster Scholarships.
+Article VI: Music Booster Scholarships.

-Article VI: Quorum.
+Article VII: Quorum.

 Section 1: A quorum for meetings of the general membership shall consist of the members present.

-Section 2: A quorum for an executive meeting shall consist of the following of the executive board;
+Section 2: A quorum for an executive meeting shall consist of the following of the executive board:

-Total Exec Board
+Total Exec Board Voting Members Quorum Consists Of

 4 3